A554551N/RPGNotebook/7thSeaLysa/20231109 Session Notes.md

 	- She learns that Rakhill isn't technically a ghost, just the owner of a number of [[Syrneth]] artifacts that let him replicate the effect.
 	- He is trapped in a half-dead state by a Rod of Stasis, which froze Rakhill's passage through time, leaving him permanently wounded and half-drowned.
 	- He claims that he is still collecting artefacts for Avalon, but becomes defensive when asked to give a plan on how he would actually accomplish giving the objects to Avalon in a time of crisis
 	- Saoirse takes a **Risk** to dive at Rakhill, avoiding his weapons and getting a hand on the Rod.
-She demands Rakhill tell her where [[Stormbringer]] is...
+She demands Rakhill tell her where [[Stormbringer]] is.
+He does so.
+- [[Androw Rakhill]] takes [[Saoirse]] (the latter still glued to his side, clutching the rod of stasis) to an elevator that rises up from the ground floor of the tower.
+It's obvious that he is controlling the [[Syrneth]] ruins with the Rod of Stasis embedded in him.
+- They go beneath the ground and emerge in the Vault (actually a service undercroft.)
+There are six automatons in service vestibules along the walls, and the whole center of the room is taken up by piles of gold and artefacts.
+- [[Saoirse]] goes into the room and leaves [[Gustav]] to hold Rakhill's Rod.
+The automatons awake with another command from Rakhill's Rod.